Developing a Safer Approach to Treat Pain and Inflammation

-At EicOsis, we are addressing the opioid crisis by developing a novel, safe and effective oral treatment for people and animals suffering from pain.
+At EicOsis we are advancing novel, safe and effective oral treatments for patients suffering from pain and inflammation.

 Chronic pain affects 100 million Americans and causes a substantial physical and emotional impact on their lives.
 Current treatments for pain are insufficient, and patients are often prescribed opioids.
 Increased prescription of opioids has led to a widespread public health emergency, the US Opioid Crisis.
 There is an unmet need for safe, non-addictive and effective pain medications that can help pain patients and fight the US Opioid Crisis.